August 12, 2019:

 Always, wherever I was was the wrong place to be.
 I felt close to no-one, confided in no-one, hid my disparate realities each from the others.
 Didn't care, wasn't interested.
 Couldn't see the point.
 Frequently had trouble processing what people said to me.
 Didn't see how it applied to me.
 Couldn't tell what they wanted from me, or why I should give a fuck.

 In hindsight, depression is so painfully clear in the limited number of school pics I failed to prevent.
-Hair long enough to hide behind, body language stooped, eyes masked by dirty wireframe specs.
+Hair; body language; dirty wireframes masking dilated eyeballs.
+Downcast, confused, lonely.
 Poster boy for teenage onset congenital yeeps.
 Thanks gene pool!
 Your boy is fucked.

 There was — of course — no diagnosis.
-This was fifteen years before Prozac, when the culture had no realistic concept of "mood disorder", and "mental illness" was synonymous with "Loony Bin".
+This was fifteen years before Prozac, when the culture had no realistic concept of "mood disorder", and "mental illness" was synonymous with "booby hatch".
 In adults, symptoms of depression were commonly viewed as laziness or self-pity, while the same symptoms in teenagers were seen as perfectly ordinary acting-out.
-My family's hillbilly outlook was that the emotions of children are unreal: that children have no lasting or deep feelings, and that whatever complaints they may express are hollow holdovers from infancy, crying at every little thing.
+My family's hillbilly outlook was that the emotions of children are unreal: children have no lasting or deep feelings, and whatever complaints they may express are hollow holdovers from infancy, crying at every little thing.
+All the adults thought this way.
 My mother was distant, inward, wrapped-up in her own multiple legacies of childhood abuse.
 School authorities showed no interest at all.

 Most importantly, nobody knew.
 I was extremely skilled at dissembling, and I was not about to share the real events of my life, the important events.
 Adults could not be trusted.
 They were incompetent, and they were disinterested.
 I wore my masks.
 I kept adults and schoolkids alike at far more than arm's length.
 It's not really anyone's fault that nobody understood.